Tell me if this sounds familiar.

 That’s a real bummer and no good when it comes to getting the best quality sleep possible.
 So, set your technology aside and turn off the lights.

-We’re about to catch some Zzzzs up in hurr.
+We’re about to catch some Zzzzs up in hurrr.

-You may currently be struggling to make the most out of your days and create a functioning morning routine in this new year.
-But don’t worry.
+You may currently be struggling to make the most out of your days and create a functioning morning routine, but don’t worry.
 You haven’t failed.
 I firmly believe that each day is a fresh start and a chance to renew your mind, body, and spirit.

 Ready to kick some productivity booty with me? 🙂